Hannah Fox

 I joined the University of Leeds as a PhD researcher in the School of English in 2022, having received my MA in English Literature from Queen Mary University of London in 2020.

-My research explores how literary spaces, such as libraries and bookshops, are represented in contemporary world literature, and how the authors use these translocal spaces to highlight the flow of world literature across boundaries and borders.
 I am interested in the impact of censorship on the movement of texts and alternative routes that texts travel through.
-By analysing how the flow of world literature is imagined within contemporary texts (including novels, film, art and poetry), I will contribute to wider discussions within world literature theory about how books and other literary texts circulate in a global context.
+By analysing how the flow of world literature is imagined within contemporary texts (including novels, film, art and poetry), my research contributes to wider discussions within world literature theory about how books and other literary texts circulate in a global context.
+I use the concept of ‘bibliomigrancy’ (Mani) to focus on the materiality and movement, as I explore how specific texts imagine resisting censorship through highlighting alternative and underground routes of literary circulation.

 My research is fully funded by the Arts and Humanities Research Council, through the White Rose College of Arts and Humanities (WRoCAH).